IsEnesEval/diagstandards/standard.md

 ## The diagnostic configuration file

-The diagnostic's configuration file *must* consist of YAML file containing key-value mappings for all the parameters needed to run the diagnostic.
+The diagnostic's configuration file *must* consist of a YAML file containing key-value mappings for all the parameters needed to run the diagnostic.

 ### Required options